-Learn how to identify and stop impostor email threats (also known as business email compromise, or BEC).
+Learn how to identify and stop impostor email threats (also known as email fraud).
 This infographic describes the four types of impostor emails, who they target, and the most-used topics for subject lines.

 According to the FBI, this type of scam has siphoned more than $2.3 billion from more than 17,000 victims—and those are just reported incidents.
 Impostor emails succeed for three primary reasons:

 - They do not include a malicious link or malware attachment

 - They do not arrive in high enough volumes to raise red flags in most anti-spam tools

 Because these threats do not use malicious attachments or URLs, impostor emails can evade solutions that look for only malicious content or behavior.
 That’s why they require a different approach.
 An effective solution must dynamically analyze the attributes of all email as it arrives and detect anomalies that point to an impostor.